The Waterfall Methodology for Software Development Project Management

 Project development by coding.

-The next stage is about writing the code in case of development projects or customization in case of software package Implementation projects (such as SAP, Oracle EBS, Guidewire, etc.).
+The next stage is about writing the code for development projects or customization for software package implementation projects (such as SAP, Oracle EBS, Guidewire, etc.).
 Again, the programmers or the Customization team will take control in this phase, taking and understanding the project requirements and specifications to create the code for the application.

 • Challenges: Adhering to specifications; managing technical debt.